MHLoppy/CBP-MT-Plugin/README.md

 The plugin was originally created to resolve a bug with the popular Rise of Babel taunt pack, since that pack reverts all tracklists to the original 2003 versions, completely ignoring newer tracks from T&P.

-As of CBP Alpha 7c, this plugin is bundled with CBP.
+This plugin was bundled with CBP Alpha 7c, but its funcionality was merged into the larger [Sound.xml Editor plugin](https://github.com/MHLoppy/CBP-SE-Plugin) with the release of CBP Alpha 8.